Marha porkolt (pörkölt) is a thick paprika-rich beef stew from the Hungarian Alfold, my version cooks the beef in red wine and sweet paprika.

-It is the meal I order most often from restaurant menus whether it be beef, mutton or venison it is my favourite.
-Although I usually steer clear of the tripe variant!
+It is the meal I order most often from restaurant menus whether it be beef, mutton birkapörkölt or venison although I usually steer clear of the tripe variant!

 Just like goulash, it would have been cooked in a kettle or cauldron over an open fire.
 In fact, it often still is at the countless local festivals I attend every year!

-Please do try and hunt down some Hungarian paprika, it really does make the dish!
+Please do try and hunt down some Hungarian paprika if you can, it’s superb and it really does make the dish special!